rodoulak/desalsim/Tutorials/Example_1_Tutorial.md

 CO2_st=0.255 # kg/kwh
 ```
 #### Carbon dioxide emissions
-After the set of input parameters, the **Carbon dioxide emissions** of the treatment chain are calculated:
+After the set of input parameters, the **Carbon dioxide emissions** of the treatment train are calculated:

 ```python
 # Calculate Carbon dioxide emission